SoftUni-Internal/interactive-content/EN/03-HATEOAS/04-The-HAL-Explorer.md

 # Example

-Assuming you have followed along, you can try acccessing `http://localhost:8080/students`:
+Assuming you have followed along, you can try accessing `http://localhost:8080/students`:

-[image assetsSrc="Java-Spring-Advanced-HATEOAS-1.png" /]
+[image assetsSrc="Java-Spring-Advanced-HATEOAS-1.jpg" /]

 For each relation, the Explorer lists the available HTTP methods.

 It also displays embedded resources in an organised way:

-[image assetsSrc="Java-Spring-Advanced-HATEOAS-2.png" /]
+[image assetsSrc="Java-Spring-Advanced-HATEOAS-2.jpg" /]

 This is what they look like in plain JSON: